Keefer184/LostAdventure/README.md

 # LostAdventure
-Repository for the work on my C++ and Unreal Live Project
+Repository for the work on my C++ and Unreal Live Project.
+The premise was to design a new 3D level from the bottom up.
+I utilized a lot of resources for inspiration on a lot of this code, but all work is original.
 ## Skills Acquired
 - Experience with visual scripting
 - Generate AI behavior